blachez66/blachez66/README.md

 - 👋 Hi, I’m blanchez66
 - 😄 You can call me z66 for short!
-- 💞️ I'm a die-hard fan of TNT❗
+- 💞️ I'm a die-hard fan of TNT ❗
 - 👀 I’m a NSWER/ONCE/MIDZY/STAY(Oh I reeeally love JYP artists...🥰)
 - 🌱 I’m a student majoring in CS at Zhejiang University
 - 📫 You can contact me via email 1807699931@qq.com
 - ⚡ Anything else...?
-Waiting for updating...
+Wait for updating...

 <!---
 blachez66/blachez66 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.